pgaultier/yii2-mailjet/README.md

 Installation
 ------------

-If you use Packagist for installing packages, then you can update your composer.json like this :
+If you use composer for installing packages, then you can update your composer.json like this:

 ``` json
 {